ElisaBaum/aws-lambda-scala/README.md

 # aws-lambda-scala

-AWS Lambda example with AWS CodeBuild integration with automatic deployment in AWS CodePipeline.
+AWS Lambda example with AWS CodeBuild integration and automatic deployment in AWS CodePipeline.